 Given her deep love for and knowledge of sculpture, Rosemary’s role included many discussions on the way our organisation should seek to support the sculptors, our contractual relationships with sculptors and extended to being a member of our Sydney exhibition’s Awards Judging Panel in 2012.

-Ron Robertson-Swann OAM (Sydney)- One of the most noted sculptors in Australia with key leadership roles in the departments of Sculpture at the National Art School and Canberra School of Art, Ron was instrumental in the establishment of Sculpture by the Sea.
+Ron Robertson-Swann OAM (Sydney) – One of the most noted sculptors in Australia with key leadership roles in the departments of Sculpture at the National Art School and Canberra School of Art, Ron was instrumental in the establishment of Sculpture by the Sea.
 From the very first day of planning in 1997 he advised and encouraged the exhibition to be a broad church embracing all forms of sculpture.
 In this way Sculpture by the Sea would foster the freedom of artistic expression unrestrained by administrative policies or curators visions, providing opportunities for leading and emerging sculptors ignored by those in charge of the key public art funding bodies.
 By presenting a diverse range of sculpture to the exhibition’s visitors, many of whom are unfamiliar with sculpture, the aim was and is to offer them the opportunity to delve into sculpture to explore what they enjoyed.

 It is a challenge to stage exhibitions with up to 110 sculptors from around the world and to treat each artist as evenly and fairly as possible.
 It is even more difficult to do so when our limited resources, especially in our early years, meant we could not support the artists with their most basic requirements.
-In all key areas of our relations with artists and the art world Ron was our key adviser: both to the Board from 2003, when our not for profit organisation was established; and from 1997 to our Founding Director David Handley.
+In all key areas of our relations with artists and the art world Ron was our key adviser: both to the Board from 2003, when our not for profit organisation was established; and from 1997 to our Founding CEO & Artistic Director, David Handley.

 Ron’s reputation and encouragement resulted in many of Australia’s leading sculptors exhibiting in our first one day show in 1997 – ensuring Sculpture by the Sea got off to a good albeit humble start.
 He then provided key advice and introductions to leading sculptors and curators around Australia to enable the five exhibitions to take place around Australia for the 1998 Sydney Olympic Arts Festival ‘A Sea Change’ (Darwin, Noosa, Albany, Tasman Peninsula and Bondi).
 Importantly Ron’s relationships with leading English sculptors, most notably Sir Anthony Caro and Philip King CBE, led to their exhibiting in our Australian exhibitions and in Aarhus, Denmark.